+A. Members

-A. Members: The reference committee is a group of members selected by the Speaker to conduct open hearings on matters of business of the Association.
-Committee members are not required to be program representatives.
-No officer of the Association shall serve on a Reference Committee of the Council.
-The committee will be appointed a chair by the Speaker.
-The Speaker reserves the right to defer the chair position to a former atlarge member of the EMRA Reference Committee.
+The reference committee is a group of members selected by the Speaker to conduct open hearings on matters of business of the Association.
+Committee members are not required to be program representatives, but must be Association members in good standing.
+No officer of the Association shall serve on a Council Reference Committee.
+The committee and its Chair will be appointed by the Speaker.

+B. Duties

-- B. Duties: The committee will hold a hearing prior to the Council session.
-Having heard discussion on the subject before it, the committee draws up a report with recommendations to the Council for disposition of its items of business. - C. Procedures: Reference Committee hearings are open to all members of the Association, invited guests, interested outsiders, and members of the press.
+The committee will hold a hearing prior to the Council session.
+Having heard discussion on the subject before it, the committee then drafts a report with recommendations to the Council for disposition of its items of business.

+C. Procedures

+Reference Committee hearings are open to all members of the Association, invited guests, interested outsiders, and members of the press.
 Any member of the Association is privileged to speak on the resolution or report under consideration.
 Nonmember physicians, guests or interested outsiders may, upon recognition by the Chair, be permitted to speak.
-The Chair is privileged to call upon anyone attending the hearing if, in the chair's opinion, the individual called upon may have information which would be helpful to the committee.
+The Chair is privileged to call upon anyone attending the hearing if, in their opinion, the individual may have information which would be helpful to the committee.

-Equitable hearings are the responsibility of the Chair, and the committee may establish its own rules on the presentation of testimony with respect to limitations of time, repetitive statements, and the like.
-The Chair also has the jurisdiction over such matters as photography, television filming, and the introduction of recording devices.
-If, in the chair's estimation, such factors would be, or become, undesirable for the conduct of an orderly hearing, the chair may act to prohibit them.
+Equitable hearings are the responsibility of the Chair, Speaker, Vice Speaker, and Parliamentarian.
+The aforementioned may establish rules regarding the presentation of testimony with respect to limitations of time, repetitive statements, and the like.
+Additionally, a decision will be made regarding allowing recordings of the hearing.
+If, in the Chair's estimation, such factors would be, or become, undesirable for the conduct of an orderly hearing, the Chair may act to prohibit them.
 Reference committee chairs have the authority to go into executive session at any point during the hearing.